-Payment services
+Payment Services

 For payment services, service providers are under obligation to provide information as to the fees applicable before execution of the agreement.
 If this information is published on the service provider's website, the disclosure obligation is deemed to be satisfied.
 If requested by the customer, the service provider must inform the customer as to the fees applicable to the transaction.
-Also, once the payment transaction is accomplished, regardless of whether requested by the customer, the service provider as to the fees applied.
+Also, once the payment transaction is accomplished, regardless of whether requested by the customer, the service provider is under obligation to inform the customer as to the fees applied.